 - Is your brand aimed at luxury, medium, or affordable pricing?
 There are plentiful pet owners at every price point, but if you want to tailor your products towards one of these segments, your visual branding is a great place to do that.

 Do you need further support on narrowing down the brand attributes for your business?
-Contact us to schedule a consultation – the Aventive Studio team can make your pet industry brand shine.
+The Brand Clarity online course covers that — along with everything you need to know about branding to make your pet brand shine.

 Expressing Your Company’s Brand Attributes

 We’re about to dive into the nitty-gritty of how to express your brand attributes through your company’s content and visuals, but the most important rule of brand strategy is: let your brand attributes be the North Star of everything.

 Companies who we think of as having a strong brand (such as Uber, Starbucks, and Coca Cola) maintain that status by staying “on brand” at every moment.
 These companies only post, share, and create things that are aligned with their brand attributes.

 Some businesses, like Starbucks, engage in socially conscious initiatives because their brand has a strong focus on community.
 Other companies, like Nike, aren’t afraid to wade into politics because Nike is known for being disruptive.
 These actions are not taken spontaneously, but rather with the consideration of each company’s respective brand attributes.

 For more ideas on how to express your brand attributes, take our brand personality quiz to learn how you can express your unique pet brand personality to your customers: